 Once I had the old trigger removed and set aside, I brought up the ALG/Geissele install videos that are very long but extremely detailed and helpful.
 Today, there is a fairly good chance that whatever you want to do, someone else has done and made a video about it.
 That is what Geissele did.
 Even if you don’t choose a Gissele trigger, the video does an outstanding job of laying out how the AK family of rifles trigger and safety interact.
 Since the AKT came out, many top manufacturers such as Rifle Dynamics of Las Vegas, Nevada have been using them on custom builds.
 That speaks volumes.

 Summary – Which is the best AK47 trigger?

-I am also a big fan of the ALG Defense AK47 AKT enhanced trigger.
-It’s cheap but high in quality and performance.
+I am a big fan of the ALG Defense AK47 AKT enhanced trigger.
+It’s affordable, high in quality and performance.
 It gives a smooth use and impressive reset, plus it’s easy to install.
 If you’re looking for a trigger with a light pull-weight, you won’t be disappointed with this model.

 I hope this guide has helped you find the best trigger upgrade for your AK47 and given you a deeper understanding of this rifle part.
 As you now know, an AK47 trigger is one of the most beneficial upgrades you can make to your Kalashnikov.